-The Man of the House and I rent a home in the forest.
-In the summer we long for fresh produce, but there’s no space and not enough light for us to garden.
-Instead we’re participating in a CSA (Community Supported Agriculture) program.
-Once a week we get a variety of veggies fresh from the farm.
-The other week our farm share included fresh dill.
+The Man of the House and I used to participate in a CSA (Community Supported Agriculture) program.
+Once a week we’d get a variety of veggies fresh from the farm.
+One week our farm share included fresh dill.

 Dill Bread Recipe

 1 1/3 cup cream-style cottage cheese

 1/3 cup water